-The spectral dependence of the refractive index profile measured on standard single-mode fiber (Corning SMF-28) is compared to that of a photosensitive fiber (Thorlabs, Inc.) in Fig. 7.
+The spectral dependence of the refractive index profile measured on standard single-mode fiber (Corning SMF-28) is compared to that of a photosensitive fiber (Thorlabs, Inc.) in Figure 8.
+The spectral dependence of the SMF-28 index profile shown in Figure 8 provides a quantitative explanation for the discrepancy between the traces appearing in

+Figure 10(b) of Koskousis et al8, which were acquired at different wavelengths.
 The spectral dependence of the photosensitive fiber's core is clearly much larger than standard SMF.
-The spectral dependence of the SMF-28 index profile shown in Fig. 7 provides a quantitative explanation for the discrepancy between the traces appearing in Fig. 10(b) of reference [8], which were acquired at different wavelengths.
 Although the precise composition of these fibers is known only to their manufacturers, strong spectral dependence may result from dopants intended to promote photosensitivity.
+In particular, the refractive index of a boron-doped stress rod (taken from another fiber) is shown in Figure 9 to exhibit strong spectral dependence.
+Photosensitive fibers are frequently doped with boron^{27,28} and this may account for the strong spectral dependence evident in Figure 8.
+In this way, the multiwavelength index profiling described here is a promising avenue for determining the dopant composition of arbitrary fibers.
 Note that the spatial resolution at each wavelength is more than adequate to robustly resolve the fiber's strong central dip or burnoff region.
-Fig. 7 also demonstrates that although the spatial resolution is indeed sub-um, it deteriorates at longer wavelengths, which is a fundamental optical limitation.
+Figure 8 also demonstrates that although the spatial resolution is indeed sub-μm, it deteriorates at longer wavelengths, which is a fundamental optical limitation.

-Fig. 7.
+Figure 8.
 Refractive index profile spectral dependence for Corning SMF-28 (left) and a commercially available photosensitive fiber (right).
 Only one half of each fiber is shown to permit a more direct comparison of the index profile's spectral dependence.
 The profiles at longer wavelengths have a smaller Δn , which is typical for most fibers.
 The spectral dependence of the refractive index profile in the photosensitive fiber is clearly larger than in the SMF-28.
-The sub- μ m spatial resolution of the technique is demonstrated by the precise resolution of the "center dip" or "burn-off" region in both fibers at all wavelengths.
+The sub-μm spatial resolution of the technique is demonstrated by the precise resolution of the "center dip" or "burn-off" region in both fibers at all wavelengths.
 The raised region at the very center of the photosensitive fiber's center-dip is a real feature and not a measurement artifact.
 Slightly inferior spatial resolution is evident at the longer wavelengths, which is a fundamental optical limitation.

-Figure 8 shows the variation of normalized refractive index versus wavelength for regions of interest in several commercially available (from Newport Corp., Thorlabs Inc., and Fiber Instrument Sales) fibers.
+Figure 9 shows the variation of normalized refractive index versus wavelength for regions of interest in several commercially available (from Newport Corp., Thorlabs Inc., and Fiber Instrument Sales) fibers.
 The normalization with respect to Δn{660} (listed in the legend for each fiber) permits a diversity of fiber compositions to be presented together on a single plot.
 Not surprisingly, the core of the high-NA fiber shows enormous spectral dependence whereas spectral dependence of the 0.22 NA fluorine-doped cladding is surprisingly flat.
-The stress rod was measured in a "Panda" style PM fiber and was presumably boron-doped.
-To the best of our knowledge, the spectral dependence of Δn for Er-doped and Yb-doped fibers are shown for the first time in Fig. 8 and it is noteworthy that the data extends to the operating band of the Yb-doped fiber and a pump absorption band of the Erdoped fiber.
-Following [9], the material dispersion can be determined from the data in Fig. 8 by curve fitting followed by differentiation.
+The stress rod was measured in a "Panda" style PM fiber and was presumably boron-doped29.
+To the best of our knowledge, the spectral dependence of Δn for Er-doped and Yb-doped fibers are shown for the first time in Figure 9 and it is noteworthy that the data extends to the operating band of the Yb-doped fiber and a pump absorption band of the Er-doped fiber.
+Following Presby and Kaminow9, the material dispersion can be determined from the data in Figure 8 by curve fitting followed by differentiation.